bevyengine/bevy/release-content/migration-guides/asset_sources_no_processed_reader.md

 pull_requests: []
 ---

-In previous versions of Bevy, as sources contained two "parts".
+In previous versions of Bevy, asset sources contained two "parts".
 The "regular" part (i.e., the unprocessed reader, writer, watcher, etc) and the "processed" part (i.e., the processed reader, writer, watcher, etc).
 For many sources, these were actually duplicated.
 For example, the "web" asset source set its `reader` and `processed_reader` to the same value.